 The scope specified in ECHONET Lite is L5 and higher in the OSI Reference Model and does not depend on lower-layer communication specifications.
 The communication address specifies recipients by using an IP address or MAC address of transmission media.
 Therefore, it is possible to select a reasonable transmission media source from the market based on various requirements, such as services and applications.

-We have defined detailed device objects (control commands) for more than 110 types so far, including sensors, energy-saving devices such as air conditioners and lighting, energy-storing devices such as storage batteries and heat-pump water heaters, energy-generating devices such as solar power generators and fuel cells, measurement devices such as smart meters, and commercial devices such as commercial-use package air conditioners and showcases.
+We have defined device objects for more than 120 models so far, including sensors, energy-saving devices such as air conditioners and lighting, energy-storing devices such as storage batteries and heat-pump water heaters, energy-generating devices such as solar power generators and fuel cells, measurement devices such as smart meters, and commercial devices such as commercial-use package air conditioners and showcases.
 Note that the device objects are classified into seven different groups (class groups) according to their use.

 The ECHONET Lite specifications have become general-purpose specifications that can be applied to all over 110 types of devices thanks to achieve a high level of interoperability by conducting standard conformity certification tests.
 The ECHONET Consortium has defined more than ten types of devices as key devices, including home air conditioners, storage batteries, solar power generation, commercial-use package air conditioners, and smart meters (high/low voltage).
 In order to achieve a higher level of interoperability for these devices, the ECHONET Consortium has formulated the application communication interface specifications (AIF specifications) which define the specific usage of ECHONET Lite at the application level of each device.
 For example, the AIF specification defines the following items: